t1m0thyj/WinDynamicDesktop/README.md

 ## Scripts

-Customize the behavior of your system & wallpaper by scripting, or download some of [these](https://github.com/t1m0thyj/WDD-scripts#readme) scripts.
+Extend the behavior of WinDynamicDesktop with PowerShell scripts, and share them with other users [here](https://github.com/t1m0thyj/WDD-scripts#readme)

 ## Supported Devices